SamVivan1/OhMyZsh_Setup/README.md

 4. After entering Oh My Zsh, type `exit` to exit Oh My Zsh and return to the installation.

 5. After the script finishes, restart your terminal or run `source ~/.zshrc` to apply the changes.
+If that doesn't work, run `zsh` first.

 ## Note